top of page

 MRI exams can range from 20 minutes to 120 minutes depending on what is being examined.

-Once you are here, we will provide comfortable, metal free clothing (think pajamas not hospital gowns) for you to wear for your exam.
+Once you are here, we will provide comfortable, metal free clothing for you to wear for your exam.
 Before you arrive you'll need to remove all jewelry and piercings.
-Glucose monitors and drug patches will have to be removed as well.
+Glucose monitors and drug patches may have to be removed as well.

-Your doctor(s) will receive your results within 2 business days of your MRI.
+Your doctor(s) will receive your written results within 2 business days of your MRI.

 To date, there are no known harmful side effects from having an MRI scan.
 However, some surgical implants could be unsafe in the MRI scanner.
 We perform a very thorough screening process to make sure that you will be safe.